3 Days Playing Mermaids in Mallorca

 A woman in a white summer dress strolls through a vibrant garden on a sunny day in Mallorca.

 An enchanting island steeped in sunlit beauty, traveling to Mallorca offers the perfect Mediterranean escape.
-The sandstone walls of charming Moorish architecture like the cathedral radiate at sunset, while ancient hilltop monasteries dot serene vistas across the island.
+The sandstone walls of charming Moorish architecture like the Cathedral radiate at sunset, while ancient hilltop monasteries dot serene vistas across the island.

 Three Day Mallorca Itinerary